 The Sustainable Development Solutions Network (SDSN) has established 12 Thematic Networks comprising leading scientists, engineers, academics and practitioners from business and civil society to promote solutions to key challenges of sustainable development.
 The Thematic Networks are solution oriented rather than research oriented and aim to identify practical solutions to the challenges of sustainable development.

-This group focuses on human rights and works towards a world where the equal dignity and worth of every individual is respected and valued.
+This network focuses on human rights and works towards a world where the equal dignity and worth of every individual is respected and valued.
 It focuses in particular on the realization of SDGs 5, 10, and 16, and its work cuts across all goals areas.

-This group take a comprehensive, lifelong and multi-generational approach to learning to maximize the world’s potential for sustainable development.
+This network takes a comprehensive, lifelong and multigenerational approach to learning to maximize the world’s potential for sustainable development.
 The network aims to support the fulfillment of SDG 4 in particular.

-As articulated in SDG 3, health is crucial for sustainable development as it sits at the nexus of the social, environmental, economic, and governance pillars.
-While the MDGs brought new vigor to specific global health challenges, this group seeks to expand the global agenda, with a focus on Universal Health Coverage.
+As articulated in SDG 3, health is crucial for sustainable development, as it sits at the nexus of the social, environmental, economic, and governance issues.
+While the MDGs brought new vigor to specific global health challenges, this network seeks to expand the global agenda, with a focus on Universal Health Coverage.

-The Thematic Group comprises the members of the Deep Decarbonization Pathway Project (DDPP), an initiative that prepares national, long-term deep decarbonization pathways that are consistent with the 2°C target, working with 15 country research teams.
+The network comprises the members of the Deep Decarbonization Pathway Project (DDPP), an initiative that prepares national, long-term low-emission development pathways that are consistent with the 2°C target, working with 16 country research teams.
 The work of the DDPP supports the achievement of SDG 13 on climate action.

-This group explores how to provide healthy diets to a growing world population while reducing the environmental impact of agriculture.
-It also looks at how the 4 pillars of sustainable development can be realized in rural areas.
+This network explores how to provide healthy diets to a growing world population while reducing the environmental impact of agriculture.
+It also looks at how the three pillars of sustainable development can be realized in rural areas.
 The network’s activities explicitly aim to support the fulfillment of SDG 2.

-This group seeks integrative solutions for securing biodiversity and improving the management of ecosystem services, from fisheries and timber to forest carbon sinks.
+This network seeks integrative solutions for securing biodiversity and improving the management of ecosystem services, from fisheries and timber to forest carbon sinks.
 Moving forward the work will be separated into a network focusing on oceans and one addressing forests in particular.
 Together they will support the achievement of SDGs 14 and 15.

 Today, 50% of the world’s 7 billion people live in cities, and, by 2050, this will rise to 70%.
-This Thematic Groups seeks to identify practical solutions for improving urban management and achieving sustainable cities and human settlements (SDG 11).
+This thematic network seeks to identify practical solutions for improving urban management and achieving sustainable cities and human settlements (SDG 11).
 The work will build on the Campaign for an Urban Sustainable Development Goal, which now aims to support SDG 11 and the achievement of all the SDGs at subnational levels.

 Extractive industries are critical drivers of many economies, but often place a great burden on environmental systems, or affect societies in areas of extraction.
-This group looks at how to better use resource endowments, including land, for sustainable development.
+This network looks at how to better use resource endowments, including land, for sustainable development.
 Much of the work of this group touches upon good resource management, linked to SDG 12, as well as accountability and building strong institutions, as per the objectives of SDG 16.

-This thematic network seeks to identify new and innovative information and monitoring systems necessary to guide the SDGs, as well as existing approaches to data collection, compilation, analysis, and dissemination that might help data-users to overcome gaps and limitations.
-It will also provide technical guidance to the new Global Partnership for Sustainable Development Data, launched in September 2015.
+This thematic network seeks to identify new and innovative information and monitoring systems necessary to guide the SDGs, as well as existing approaches to data collection, compilation, analysis, and dissemination that might help data users to overcome gaps and limitations.
+The network members are actively engaged in Global Partnership for Sustainable Development Data launched in September 2015.